BUGS-NYU/bugs-nyu.github.io-old/_contributors/araghunath.md

 ---
 name: Ananditha Raghunath
-position: President
-type: eboard
-meta_order: 1
+meta_order: 3
+type: founder
-img_path: ana.jpg
+img_path: araghunath-f2018.jpg
 ---
-Senior studying Math and CS at Courant.
+Alunmi who studied Math and CS at Courant.
 Having started to code only after she arrived at NYU, she's is excited to mentor new members that may not know how to make their ideas translate into tangible code based projects!